 Similar principle to descriptions above.
 Choose the relevant categories according to what your business is.
-You can choose more than one categories, so pay extra attention to choose all the possible categories you can, as long as they are relevant to your business.
+You can choose more than one category, so pay extra attention to choosing all the possible categories you can, as long as they are relevant to your business.

 You can use attributes to highlight unique values of your business, for example, if your restaurant has an outdoor area, you can put this information as an attribute.

 Using well-taken photos and professionally-made videos won’t only help your listing’s relevance for ranking purposes, but can also boost conversions.
 According to Google, businesses that display photos on their Google My Business listings get 42% more request for directions and 35% more site visitations.